 Left untreated, dental decay can cause infection and even result in losing your tooth.
-Fortunately, it’s easy to stop decay before it reaches that point, with tooth fillings in Highland Heights.Doctor Theiss on Tooth Fillings Read Transcript
+Fortunately, it’s easy to stop decay before it reaches that point, with tooth fillings in Northern Kentucky.Doctor Theiss on Tooth Fillings Read Transcript

 If you have tooth decay, some holes in the teeth that we need to take care of, we can use fillings in the teeth, and we use all the white fillings.
 We don't use any of the silver fillings anymore.
 They look good, they feel good, they function really great, so it's a great service for the patient.

 We've moved away from the silver fillings.
 We haven't done those for probably the past 20 years.
 They're much more aesthetic, they actually bond and adhere to tooth structures, so they function better, they look better, and they don't crack teeth like a silver filling might.

 Our dental fillings are made of composite instead of metal.
 So they:

 - Won’t Detract From Your Smile – Metal fillings start out silver and darken over time.
 So they can stand out in your smile, especially if they’re near the front of your mouth.
 We match composite fillings to your other teeth, so they look completely natural.